Zero-Flow Encoders: Experiments

 \subsubsection{Learning Structure of Graphical Model}

 We first test our encoder using the task of recovering the structure of sparse \emph{non-Gaussian} graphical models.

-We first generate 2048 samples of $\tilde{Z}$ from a normal distribution $\mathcal{N}(\bzero, \Theta^{-1})$, where $\Theta \in \mathbb{R}^{64 \times 64}$ is a sparse precision matrix. $\tilde{Z}$ is a $64$-dimensional undirected graphical model whose structure is determined by the non-zero elements in $\Theta$.
+We generate 2048 samples of $\tilde{Z}$ from a normal distribution $\mathcal{N}(\bzero, \Theta^{-1})$, where $\Theta \in \mathbb{R}^{64 \times 64}$ is a sparse precision matrix. $\tilde{Z}$ is a $64$-dimensional undirected graphical model whose structure is determined by the non-zero elements in $\Theta$.
 We then apply non-linear transforms $Z = T(\tilde{Z})$ to create non-Gaussian graphical models: Nonparanormal and Truncated Gaussian.
 Each transform preserves the conditional independence structure encoded in $\Theta$.
 The task of graphical model learning is to reconstruct the sparsity pattern of $\Theta$, given samples of $Z$.
-In these experiments, we set the graphical model to a 3rd-order Markov chain.
+For the first set of experiments, we set the graphical model to a 3rd-order Markov chain.